trueauracoral/Golf-Solitaire/README.md

 ## 4/5/25
 Fixed the cards going at the wrong angle and they instead go to a line like how it works in pocket card jockey
 ## 4/6/25
 Made the line that the cards go into look better by appending the right edge of the card and drawing that.
+Added tutorial and changed colors.
+Fixed error in the click checking.
+Also fixed the issue of it still thinking the last card in the row is still clickable